itissandeep98/SheroesSurvey/README.md

 ● The UI of the forms for quizzes and surveys and mobile/desktops was presented, and the discussion on the UI is mentioned below :

-- Consent should be updated to a statement rather thana form.
+- Consent should be updated to a statement rather than a form.
 - The banner option is to be added.
 - Admin/Editor page is yet to be designed.
 - Decisions on selection of a particular UI were takenin the meeting.
-- Sponsor mentioned that they’d get their UX designerin contact with us.
+- Sponsor mentioned that they’d get their UX designer in contact with us.

 ● The Schema of the database was presented, and the discussion for the same is mentioned below:

 - Try to add five mandatory columns in most of the tables.(Created on/ Updated on/Created by/Updated by/ IsActive/ IsDeleted)
 - The naming convention should be changed.
 Like the primary key should be "id" for every table.
-- No hard delete of data would bethere.TheIsDeleted attribute would handle soft deletion.
+- No hard delete of data would be there.The IsDeleted attribute would handle soft deletion.
 - Images paths will be stored as a string in the database.
-- For every question, we will have an upper cap of twoimages.
+- For every question, we will have an upper cap of two images.
 - Options for MCQ depend on the editor,so we will have a separate options table to accommodate this.
-- Dropdown as an inputfor thequestions shouldbe explored more and discussed in the next meeting.
+- Dropdown as an inputfor the questions should be explored more and discussed in the next meeting.
 - Details of the User table were discussed.

 ● The team discussed the GitHub repository for the project.
 The sponsors mentioned that the team should give them relevant access to add other people from Sheroes to this repo for any help needed in the future.